 It is important that you complete the online self-authorisation of absence as soon as possible.
 This can be done by logging into Moodle from home if you have internet access, or on your first day back at College if you have been off at any time.

 Self-authorised absences count towards your record of attendance and it is important that you know that your funding or your place may be withdrawn if your absences are at an unacceptable level.
-It is expected that you attend for 100% of the time, as less than that could have implications for both funding and course progress.
+Students are responsible for ensuring they have adhered to the College Learner Attendance Policy as this could have implications for both funding and course progress.

 However, we recognise that sometimes individuals may have circumstances that require a day’s absence, such as short term illness or difficult family issue to deal with.
 That is why you are allowed up to a maximum of 5 days/instances self-authorisation for absence in each semester.
 This can be for any reason including sickness.
 Any unused days/instances cannot be carried over from 1st to 2nd semester.
 You do not need to record the reason for these 5 days.